-The provisions of the BMR Regulation and its implementing acts impose specific legal requirements on the entities developing the benchmarks (administrators) and on the entities providing data to the administrator for the purpose of determining the value of a benchmark.
-A major element was the introduction by the BMR Regulation of the obligation for each bank using a benchmark to have an action plan in the event of a material change or discontinuation of a benchmark, and to reflect that plan appropriately in contracts with clients.
+The extensive provisions of the BMR Regulation and its implementing acts impose detailed legal requirements on those who develop benchmarks (administrators) and those who provide data to the administrator for the purpose of determining the benchmark value, with the effect of preventing manipulation of benchmarks and ensuring their sufficiently high quality and, for users, increasing the credibility of a given benchmark.

-Interest rate benchmarks play an important role in international financial markets.
-These rates are commonly used in financial transactions such as loans, deposits, derivatives, bonds and structured products.

-In the case of loans, the interest rate payable to the lender may depend on a variable element, i.e., the benchmark rate, and a margin which is mostly fixed throughout the term of the loan agreement.
-In agreements with its customers and in financial instruments, the Bank uses interest rate benchmark rates such as WIBOR, EURIBOR, SARON and SOFR, depending on the currency of the product.
+Interest rate benchmarks such as e.g., WIBOR, LIBOR, EURIBOR, SARON, SONIA, SOFR, TONAR, €STR, TORF and others play an important role in international financial markets.
+These indices are commonly used in financial transactions such as loans, deposits, derivatives, bonds and structured products.
+They serve to measure a particular economic reality and, as a result, the financial claims of the parties to contracts based on a variable interest rate depend on their value.
+In the case of loans, the interest rate payable to the lender depends on a variable element, i.e., the benchmark index, and a margin which is mostly fixed throughout the term of the loan agreement.

-In the case of a floating interest rate, an increase in the value of a benchmark increases the interest portion of a loan instalment, raising the total cost of the loan.

-Since 2014, there has been a global discussion on benchmark reform.
-The ongoing reforms resulted, among other things, in decisions to reform the rates and to gradually phase out the LIBOR rates and to eliminate the EONIA rates and replace them with new rates, the so-called RFR (Risk-Free Rates) ("RFR Rates").
+In agreements with its customers and in financial instruments, the Bank uses interest rate benchmark rates such as WIBOR, LIBOR or EURIBOR.
+These indices have been functioning in financial markets in their current form for many years.
+However, since 2014 there has been a worldwide discussion on the reform and adaptation of the benchmarks to market realities.
+More and more regulators of the global financial market have drawn attention to the instability and unreliability, as well as vulnerability of such benchmarks to manipulation.
+This resulted in decisions to reform the indices and to gradually phase out the LIBOR indices and to eliminate the EONIA index and replace them with new indices, the so-called RFR (Risk-Free Rates) ("RFR Indices").

-The values of benchmark rates are determined independently of the Bank by entities developing such rates according to their own methodology under the supervision of competent supervisory authorities.
-A given benchmark is published by the entity that develops it (administrator), who is licensed to do so by its regulatory authority.
-A complete register of benchmark administrators and BMR-approved benchmarks is maintained by the European Securities and Markets Authority:
+The values of benchmark indices are determined independently of the Bank by entities developing such indices according to their own methodology under the supervision of competent supervisory authorities.
+A given benchmark is published by an entity developing it (administrator), which has been duly authorized to do so by a supervisory authority or which benefits from a transitional period for adapting its reference rate to the requirements of the BMR Regulation.